vorpalnet/blade/services/proxy-block/README.md

 capture the From, To, and Request-URI; a translation table maps calling numbers (and, nested under each, dialed numbers) to `forwardTo` targets built from `${...}` captures.

-One thing to know up front: **despite the name, the shipped rule engine translates and forwards — a deny/reject action is not implemented yet.** A call that matches no rule follows the `defaultRoute` (by default, a pass-through of the request URI).
-Treat "blocking" as the roadmap; number-based routing is what it does today.
+One thing to know up front: **despite the name, the rule engine translates and forwards;
+it has no deny or reject action.** A call that matches no rule follows the `defaultRoute` (by default, a pass-through of the request URI).

 ## How it works